-Check-In: Wednesday, July 26 from 4-6pm.
-Judging-Thursday, July 27 at Noon, Kingman Armory Superintendent:
+Check-In: Wednesday, July 24 from 4-6pm.
+Judging-Thursday, July 25 at Noon, Kingman Armory Superintendent:

-1. Each exhibitor is limited to two (2) exhibits per class with the total not to exceed three (3) total exhibits in the woodworking project.

-2. The plan from which it was constructed must be with the article exhibited.
+- 1. Each exhibitor is limited to two (2) exhibits per class with the total not to exceed three (3) total exhibits in the woodworking project. - 2.
+The plan from which it was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
 It must be complete and accurate to the extent that a duplicate article could be built using the plan as a guide.
 In addition, include a list and cost of materials, plus amount of time spent on construction and finishing the article.
-This list should include all wood, hardware, finishing supplies, etc. Please note a set of step-by-step instructions is not a plan.

-3. Any project with missing or insufficient plans will be lowered one ribbon place.
+This list should include all wood, hardware, finishing supplies, etc. Please note a set of step-by-step instructions is not a plan. - 3.
+Any project with missing or insufficient plans will be lowered one ribbon place.

-4. The use of materials other than wood should be kept to a minimum.

-5. Any project that has glass that is not secured, such as glass shelves, glass top of a coffee table, etc., should not be brought to the Fair.
-Glass that is secured in a project, such as the glass front of a gun case or cabinet, is permissible since it cannot be easily removed from the project.

-6. Entry card, plans, and all other paperwork should be secured to the project in some manner.
-Tape is usually not adequate to accomplish this, it is recommended to use a zip-top plastic bag with a hole punched through it with strings tying it to the exhibit.

-7. Refinished/repaired furniture should be exhibited in the Home Environment Class.
+- 4. The use of materials other than wood should be kept to a minimum. - 5.
+Any project that has glass that is not secured, such as glass shelves, glass top of a coffee table, etc., should not be brought to the Fair.
+Glass that is secured in a project, such as the glass front of a gun case or cabinet, is permissible since it cannot be easily removed from the project. - 6.
+Entry card, plans, and all other paperwork should be secured to the project in some manner.
+Tape is usually not adequate to accomplish this, it is recommended to use a zip-top plastic bag with a hole punched through it with strings tying it to the exhibit. - 7.
+Refinished/repaired furniture should be exhibited in the Home Environment Class. - 8.
+In judging woodwork articles, consideration will be given to: Workmanship, including accuracy to the plan; Design; Choice of wood; Suitability and quality of finish; and Usefulness. - 9.
+Firearms and weapons are not to be entered or exhibited at the Kansas State Fair in the Kansas 4-H Youth Development Department.

-8. With the exception of a Cloverbud entry, no 4-H/FFA member can exhibit from a pre-cut kit.